monome/docs/grid/studies/processing/index.md

 }
 ```

 Here the first monome device found is attached.
-If you want to connect to a specific grid (if you have more than one connected) you can specify a serial number, which can be found using *serialosc-monitor*.
+If you have more than one grid connected and want to connect to a specific unit, you can specify a serial number, which can be found using *serialosc-monitor* / System Information on macOS / Device Manager on Windows.

 ```java
 m = new Monome(this, "m1000011");